demisto/content/Packs/AlibabaActionTrail/Integrations/AlibabaActionTrailEventCollector/README.md

-Alibaba logs event collector integration for XSIAM.
+Alibaba log event collector integration for XSIAM.
 This integration was integrated and tested with API version 0.6 of Alicloud Log Service.

 ## Configure Alibaba Action Trail Event Collector on Cortex XSOAR